Synecdoche1/Void-NX/README.md

 This is in no way coded, or made by me, only very slight changes and is intended to be an all-in-one packages to make installing customer firmware painless.

+# How To Use

+Download the ZIP in the releases section, unzip the file to a folder of your choosing.
+Three folders are included in this pack, SD Card, Payloads and PC.
+Just drag and drop the contents of the SD Card folder onto the root of your SD Card.
+Insert it into your Switch and inject Hekate as you normally would.
+Launch either SsysNAND or emuNAND as usual, and you're good to go!

 # Features

 - Drag and drop, ready to use.
+- Works on all Firmware versions, providing you can inject the payload.
 - Incognito enabled by default.
-  - Enabled for both Stock and EmuNAND
+  - Enabled for both sysNAND and emuNAND
   - ***WARNING: THIS IS NOT KNOWN TO BE SAFE AND DOES NOT GUARENTEE YOU PROTECTION.***
-- Ready to use homebrew apps, up to date.
+- Ready to use homebrew apps, all up to date.
 - Up-To-Date Atmosphere.
 - PC Tools available in the Zip.
 - Payloads available to use with a Payload launcher.
+- Lightweight!
+The total size is only:
+  - SD Card: 70.7MB
+  - PC Apps: 12.1MB
+  - Payloads: 364KB

 # Homebrew Included